Post-Graduate Certificate for Internationally Trained Teachers

 Please note: Students are automatically enrolled in these courses as part of their program enrolment.

-You’ll also complete seven additional qualification (AQ) courses designed to prepare you for professional practice in Ontario schools.
-Each AQ consists of 125 hours of content to be completed over a five-week period in a blended (online and onsite) format.
+You will also complete seven additional qualification courses designed to prepare you for professional practice in Ontario schools.
+Each AQ course consists of 125 hours of content to be completed in a blended (online and onsite) format.
 All courses are facilitated by Ontario certified teachers.
 These courses will complement your existing teacher education degree and help prepare you for teaching in the Ontario school system.

 • Orientation to Teaching in Ontario